-The gardens are extending their annual fundraiser into the new year for the first time this year.
-Illuminations 2019 runs daily Nov.
-29 through Jan.
-4, excluding Dec.
-24-25.
-We want to help everyone who attends have a fantastic experience – whether it’s a return visit or your first time in this winter wonderland – so we’ve put together this complete guide to Illuminations.
+We want to help everyone who attends have a fantastic experience – whether it’s a return visit or your first time – so we’ve put together this complete guide to Illuminations in Wichita.

 More than just lights

-Be sure to check Botanica’s schedule for special events like Supper with Santa and VIP Santa Visit, which carry an additional fee.
+Be sure to check Botanica’s schedule for other special events during the holidays, which may carry an additional fee.

 Buying Illuminations tickets supports maintaining and growing the gardens.
 This is Botanica’s biggest fundraiser of the year.

 You must pre-purchase your tickets online at www.botanica.org — NO tickets will be sold at the gate.
 When purchasing online tickets, select the date and time you plan to attend and keep in mind that you must arrive within the 30-minute window on your ticket to enter.
 Print your tickets at home or simply pull up the barcode in the confirmation email on your phone when you arrive at the South Gate Entrance.